-Going egg-free makes so much sense, and it’s so easy to do.
-Even more so than meat, eggs might be the most objectionable all foods.
-In this guide, I’ll review the advantages of quitting eggs, and then we’ll look at some fantastic egg alternatives.
+Going egg-free makes tremendous sense, and it’s so easy to do.
+Even more so than meat, eggs might be the most objectionable of all foods.
+In this guide, I’ll review the main concerns regarding eggs, and then show you how easy it is to rid them from your diet.

 Why Go Egg-Free?

 People moving toward plant-based diets often drop one animal-based food at a time, saving eggs until last.
-But if your goal is to eat more compassionately, consider cutting out eggs right away.
+But if your goal is to eat more compassionately, consider cutting out eggs right at the start.

 Most eggs sold worldwide come from hens cruelly confined to tiny wire cages.
-They stand on this wire, and sleep pressed into it, all while lacking sufficient space to spread their wings.
-Since hens lay about 250 eggs a year, that means they require about 30 hours per egg.
-That’s an great deal of time spent enduring appalling conditions in order to produce such a tiny amount of food.
+The birds stand on metal slats, and sleep pressed into it, all while lacking sufficient space to spread their wings.
+Since hens lay about 300 eggs a year, that means they only lay about one egg every 30 hours.
+That’s a great deal of time spent enduring appalling conditions in order to produce such a tiny amount of food.
 It’s therefore hard to deny that eggs from caged hens contain more misery-per-mouthful than meat or dairy products.

 Even free-range eggs farms utilize disturbing farming practices.
-Many buy their hens from hatcheries that grind unwanted male chicks alive.
+Most buy their hens from hatcheries that grind unwanted male chicks alive.
 And all egg farms, including those that are cage-free, kill their hens by the barn-full once egg yields decline to unprofitable levels.
 They refer to this mass-slaughter as “depopulating” their barns.
 Hens at egg farms never die of old age.
+To learn more about the animal welfare concerns regarding eggs, as well as several environmental and public health considerations, please see my eggs page.

 Going egg-free is easy.
 Let’s explore how to make the transition.